mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 The result will be a list of payment methods and their features.
 For example, `payment_type_id` payment methods with `ticket` as value refer to cash payment method.

+Keep in mind that the answer will return all the payments methods.
+For this reason, you have to filter the options you want to offer according to the [list of available payment methods](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/other-payment-ways#bookmark_payment_methods).

 ```json
 [
     {